Chapter 11 Namespace

 #' @exportClass D

-D <- setClass("D")
+setClass("D") D <-

-S4 generics: @export if you want the generic to be publicly usable.
+if you want the generic to be publicly usable.

-S4 methods: you only need to @export methods for generics that you did not define.
-But I think it’s a good idea to @export every method: that way you don’t need to remember whether or not you created the generic.
+methods for generics that you did not define.
+But I think it’s a good idea to @export

 11.5.3 RC